jjorgemoura/jjorgemoura/README.md

 #### ⚡ Fun fact

 Not properly a fun fact but I've started running more seriously in 2019 (when I did my first 10Km race) 🏃‍♂️.
-In 2020 I booked my first Ultra Trail 50Km (unfortunatelly postponed to 2021) ⛰.
+In 2020 I booked my first Ultra Trail 50Km (unfortunatelly postponed to 2021).
+More to come in 2021 ⛰

-In 2021 I'm expecting to run, at least, three Ultra Trail runs, ranging between 50 and 100Km.

 Check me out on [Strava](https://www.strava.com/athletes/42079579)